Advocacy against witch-hunts 2014

 Jill Schnoebelen.
 United Nations High Commissioner for Refugees (UNHCR)

-“At the international level, Stepping Stones Nigeria, along with numerous other civil society organisations around the world, is witnessing a dramatic rise in witchcraft accusations and subsequent gross violations of human rights that take place due to them.
+In April 2009 Gary Foxcroft, Programme Director of Stepping Stones Nigeria, appealed to the UNHCR to address increasing accusations of witchcraft against children in Nigeria.”At the international level, Stepping Stones Nigeria, along with numerous other civil society organisations around the world, is witnessing a dramatic rise in witchcraft accusations and subsequent gross violations of human rights that take place due to them.
 However, to date, this phenomenon has received little in the way of concerted attention from the wider humanitarian community.
 Stepping Stones Nigeria believes that, left unchallenged and inadequately understood, witchcraft accusations will increasingly become an issue of pressing concern for the UNHCR and other humanitarian organisations working with refugees, asylum seekers and traf?cking victims in the years to come.”

 Witchcraft Accusations: A Protection Concern for UNHCR and the Wider Humanitarian Community?
 (April 2009)